nmotter/godnsomatic/README.md

 ### Scheduling Recommendations

-Schedule calls to the service at least 30 minutes apart, so to not over use the service.
+Schedule calls to the DNS-O-Matic at least 30 minutes apart, so to not over use the service.
 Once a day is probably more than enough.